MicrosoftDocs/executable-docs/README.md

         **Example of Button in Live Exec Doc:**

       ![Deploy to Azure Button on Live Exec Doc](https://github.com/user-attachments/assets/3bfc1df7-8e33-4f22-b070-c365a6c3e917)

-        >**Note:** The ***Deploy to Azure*** button is a clickable button that allows users to deploy the architecture described in the Exec Doc directly to their Azure subscription.
-This button is added to the source doc published on Microsoft Learn or elsewhere.

         >**Note:** The reason why we replace the '/' signs with '%2f' is because the '/' sign is a reserved character in URLs and needs to be encoded as '%2f' to be used in a URL.